Jungle Hunt

-The player controls an unnamed character moving through horizontally scrolling scenes to rescue a woman from cannibals by jumping from vine to vine, swimming a crocodile-infested river, and avoiding rolling rocks.
-In the original Jungle King release, the loincloth-wearing character resembles Tarzan.
-In the rebranded Jungle Hunt, the player character is an explorer, sporting a pith helmet and safari suit.
-Another re-theming of the arcade version was distributed as Pirate Pete in 1982.
+The player controls an unnamed character moving through right-to-left scrolling scenes to rescue a woman from cannibals by swinging from vine to vine, swimming through a crocodile-infested river, avoiding rolling boulders, and jumping over her captors.

-Home versions of Jungle Hunt were published by Atari, Inc., sometimes under the Atarisoft label, for Apple II, Atari 2600, Atari 5200, Atari 8-bit family, ColecoVision, Commodore 64, VIC-20, and IBM PC compatibles.
+Home versions of Jungle Hunt were published by Atari, Inc. for the Atari 2600, Atari 5200, and Atari 8-bit computers starring a British explorer named Sir Dudley.
+Ports under the Atarisoft label were released for Apple II, ColecoVision, Commodore 64, VIC-20, and IBM PC compatibles.

 Gameplay

-The gameplay is split into four scenes, which have different objectives.
+The game is split into four sections which scroll right to left.

-In Scene 1, the explorer is required to swing from vine to vine.
-This is accomplished by pressing the action key when two vines swing closely enough together.
-Timing is critical, and missing the vine causes the explorer to fall to the jungle floor, losing a life.
+In the first, the explorer is swinging from vine to vine by pressing the button when two vines are close enough together.
+Missing a vine causes the explorer to fall to the jungle floor, losing a life.

-Scene 2 has the explorer navigating a crocodile-infested river.
-The explorer can attack the crocodiles from below with his knife, unless their mouths are open.
-The explorer must return to the surface periodically to breathe, where he cannot attack the crocodiles.
-Bubbles periodically rise from the bottom of the river, which can trap the explorer and carry him to the surface, potentially hitting crocodiles on the way.
+After the last vine, the explorer dives into a crocodile-infested river.
+The explorer can attack the crocodiles from below with his knife when their mouths are closed.
+The explorer must periodically return to the surface to breathe, where he cannot attack the crocodiles.
+Bubbles occasionally rise from the bottom of the river, that can trap the explorer and carry him to the surface, potentially hitting crocodiles on the way.

-Scene 3 involves the explorer dodging various-sized boulders rolling and bouncing towards him as he runs up the side of a volcano.
-Timing is critical as the differently sized boulders bounce at different speeds and heights, requiring the explorer to either jump or duck at the appropriate moment.
+After jumping out the river, the explorer runs up a hill while dodging various-sized boulders.
+The boulders bounce at varying speeds and heights, requiring the explorer to either jump or duck at the appropriate moment.

-In the final scene, the explorer must evade cannibals while attempting to get to a woman being lowered into a flaming cauldron.
-After the player rescues the woman, the word "Congratulations!" appears, which is then followed by a message saying "I Love You!!!" followed by the woman kissing the explorer.
+In the final scene, the explorer must evade cannibals while attempting to get to a woman being lowered into a cauldron.
+After the player rescues the woman, the word "Congratulations!" appears, which is then followed by a message saying "I Love You!!!" ending with the woman kissing the explorer.